o-leolleo/blog/content/blog/getting-started-with-eks/index.md

 With our configs in place we can start the code to create the cluster itself.

-First, we declare our required providers and the provider block, shown on the snippet below.
-We're using the official AWS provider with a version between  `>=5.29` and `<6`, and we inform to the provider that our resources will be created in whatever `region` is specified on our `config.yaml`.
-On top of that, all resources we create are tagged accordingly to the workspace we use on our runs.
+First, we declare our required providers and the `provider` block, shown on the snippet below.
+We're using the official AWS provider with a version between `>=5.29` and `<6` (See [Version Constraint Syntax](https://developer.hashicorp.com/terraform/language/expressions/version-constraints#version-constraint-syntax)).
+The resources are created on the `local.config.region` region as discussed on the [previous section](#the-variables).
+On top of that, all resources we create are tagged accordingly to the workspace we use on our runs, for easier identification and cross reference.

 ```terraform
 terraform {